Kevin Mantilla

-Kevin Andrés Mantilla Camargo (born 22 May 2003) is a Colombian professional footballer who plays as a centre-back for Categoría Primera A club Santa Fe.
+Kevin Andrés Mantilla Camargo (born 22 May 2003) is a Colombian professional footballer who plays as a centre-back for Independiente Medellín, on loan from Argentine Primera División club Talleres.

 Club career

 Santa Fe

 While at Santa Fe, Mantilla briefly played alongside Francisco Meza, who he cited as a reference for his style of play.
 Following his impressive performances at the 2023 South American U-20 Championship, Mantilla was linked with a move to English Premier League side Liverpool.

+Talleres

+On 27 July 2023, Argentine Primera División side Talleres announced the signing of Mantilla on a four-year deal, paying a reported fee of €1.8 million for 80% of the player's economic rights.

 International career

 Youth

 Mantilla has represented Colombia at under-20 level.